-In the experiential component of the course, students will work as interns with the Campaign for Tobacco-Free Kids (CTFK) and the Environmental Working Group (EWG) on projects aimed at influencing the legislative or administrative processes, or on matters in litigation, under the supervision of attorneys connected with these organizations.
-(Students who have completed this course will have priority consideration if they opt to apply for the Toni Stabile Graduate Fellowship at the EWG after graduation.)
+FIELDWORK: In the two- or three-credit, mandatory pass-fail, fieldwork portion of the practicum, students will work as interns with the Campaign for Tobacco-Free Kids or the Environmental Working Group on projects aimed at strengthening the legislative or administrative processes, or on matters in litigation, under the supervision of attorneys connected with these organizations.
+(Students who have completed this course will have priority consideration if they opt to apply for the year-long Toni Stabile Graduate Fellowship at the Environmental Working Group after graduation.)

-Students may not concurrently enroll in an externship or a clinic (except Street Law) or another practicum course.
+Students may not concurrently enroll in an externship or a clinic or another practicum course.

 ||Room / Days / From-To